 Children’s Minnesota’s pharmacy residency program offers opportunities for first year residents.
 The first year program is designed to provide residents with a wide variety of clinical and professional experiences in pediatrics.

-The PGY1 pharmacy practice residency is designed to provide the first-year resident with a wide variety of clinical and professional experiences in pediatrics.
-Residents will complete required rotations and have approximately three months to complete elective learning experiences in areas of their interest.
+The Post Graduate Year 1 (PGY1) Pharmacy Residency Programs at Children’s Minnesota are designed to provide the first-year resident with a wide variety of clinical and professional experiences in pediatrics.
+Residents will complete required rotations, along with having approximately three months to complete elective learning experiences in areas of their interest.

 The purpose of our ASHP-accredited PGY1 residency program is to provide experience and knowledge which foster the development of skills to fulfill the challenges of evolving roles in pharmacy practice.
 Residents completing the pharmacy practice residency program at Children’s are able to: